Bynder/bynder-java-sdk/README.md

 ## Current status

-At the moment this JAVA SDK provides a default library with the following methods:
+At the moment this JAVA SDK provides a default library with the following methods defined in the class <b>com.getbynder.sdk.BynderService</b>:

 ```java
 public UserAccessData getUserAccessData(final String username, final String password);